Schelbert197/portfolio/_test_items/bayes_update.md

 ---
-title: "Binary Sensor Bayes Update"
+title: "Binary Sensor Bayes' Update"
 author_profile: true
 key: 98
-excerpt: "Bayes Update, Numpy, Matplotlib"
+excerpt: "Bayes' Update, Numpy, Matplotlib"
 header:
   teaser: /assets/images/Die_cup_edited.gif
 classes: wide
 ---

-This project demonstrates the Baye's update algorithm to adjust belief of the location of a source over a finite space.
+This project demonstrates the Bayes' update algorithm to adjust belief of the location of a source over a finite space.

 ## The Setup
 To understand the algorithm, we assume that there is a robot with a binary sensor that is searching for the source of a signal.
 The sensor can only inform the robot that it does or does not sense the signal, but it cannot provide information on the strength of the signal.
 The source produces a signal that varies with distance from its location, but rather than diminishing as radial distance decreases, it follows the function f(x) = e^(-100 * (||x - source|| * 0.2)^2)